- The laptop is overheating when charging issue can be caused by a faulty or outdated graphics card.

 1. Preliminary checks

-Before trying any other solutions below, try and check that the air vents are clean and clear.
-Sometimes electrical components in the laptop generate heat as it runs, which can easily damage the same components.
+Before trying any other solutions for the laptop overheating when charging issue, check that the air vents are clean and clear.
+Sometimes, electrical components in the laptop generate heat as it runs, which can easily damage the same components.

 If you have a lot of software open on your computer, your computer works harder and generates more heat.
 Reduce the amount of heat by increasing the efficiency of your computer.